 Class members have the following benefit options:

-• Ordinary documented losses: Class members can claim up to $450 in documented and unreimbursed monetary losses directly caused by the data breach.
-Eligible expenses include bank or credit card fees, postage, copying, notary fees, credit repair services and costs for additional credit reports or identity theft insurance.
-Claimed losses must have been incurred after Nov.
+- Ordinary documented losses: Class members can claim up to $450 in documented and unreimbursed monetary losses the data breach directly caused.
+Eligible expenses include bank or credit card fees, postage costs, copying costs, notary fees, credit repair service fees and costs for additional credit reports or identity theft insurance.
+The losses must have occurred after Nov.
 7, 2023.

-• Extraordinary losses: Class members can claim up to $4,500 for unreimbursed expenses and monetary losses due to the misuse of your Social Security number or date of birth, directly caused by the data breach.
-Claimed losses must have occurred after the breach.
+- Extraordinary losses: Class members can claim up to $4,500 for unreimbursed expenses and monetary losses the data breach directly caused due to the misuse of their Social Security number or date of birth.
+The losses must have occurred after the breach.

-• Alternative cash payment: Class members that do not submit a claim for documented or extraordinary losses can submit to receive a pro rata cash payment up to $100.
-Final payment amount will be determined by the total number of claims filed.
+- Alternative cash payment: Class members who do not submit a claim for documented or extraordinary losses can submit a claim to receive a pro rata cash payment of up to $100.
+The settlement administrator will determine the final payment amount by the total number of claims filed.

-• Credit monitoring: All class members can elect to receive two years of one-bureau credit monitoring with identity theft insurance up to $1 million.
+- Credit monitoring: All class members can elect to receive two years of one-bureau credit monitoring with identity theft insurance of up to $1 million.
 This service is valued at approximately $90 per year.
-Class members who previously enrolled in credit monitoring offered by Nissan can opt to have their coverage extended for an additional two years.
+Class members who previously enrolled in Nissan-offered credit monitoring can opt to extend their coverage for an additional two years.

 How to claim a class action rebate